Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-implementing-zero-trust-with-microsoft.md

 [ZScaler and MAN](https://www.youtube.com/watch?v=P0XnqGDdXaA&feature=youtu.be)
 MAN energy solutions has implemented Zscaler services as alternative to “traditional” VPN solutions to publish internal applications (to over 5.000 employees).

-## Google’s zero trust approach with BeyondCorp
+## Google’s "zero trust" approach with "BeyondCorp"
 [Google Online Security Blog: How Google adopted BeyondCorp](https://security.googleblog.com/2019/06/how-google-adopted-beyondcorp.html)
 BeyondCorp is Google’s implementation of the zero trust security model which was also implemented within the company.
 Learn more about this approach in the following white papers and research papers: